cedricwhitney/NUP-annotator/README.md

 2. Check if Label Studio is running: http://localhost:8080
 3. Try stopping and restarting Label Studio: `make stop-label-studio && make run`
 4. If project is missing: Run `make create-project` to set up the project structure
+5. API key issues:
+   - Your API key is specific to your Label Studio installation
+   - Get a new key from Account & Settings > Access Token
+   - Either enter it when prompted or set it as an environment variable